Manel-Hmida232/Digit-Classifier/README.md

-This project is designed to recognize and assign labels (classes) to images based on their visual characteristics using advanced machine learning techniques.
+This project is designed to recognize and assign labels to images based on their visual characteristics using advanced machine learning techniques.
 The application leverages two prominent machine learning models:

 Support Vector Machines (SVM)